The Essential Guide to

 Why is Product Experience Important?

 The customer hasn’t always been the driving force behind company decisions.
-Before digital transformation began and the age of the customer emerged, it was a volume game.
-Companies operated with a product-centric mindset.
-“How much can we sell and how quickly can we sell it?” was the question fueling businesses of all shapes and sizes.
+Before digital transformation, it was a volume game.
+Companies operated with a product-centric mindset focused on how much they could sell and how quickly.
 Consumers had fewer choices, so businesses had the power.

-With the shift to a digital model, now the customer gets all the power.
+With the shift to digital, that power dynamic flipped entirely.
 It’s easier than ever to create digital experiences.
-Apple’s App Store has over 2 million available apps—and they’re the second-largest app store.
-(Mind you, we didn’t say good digital experiences).
-If you offer a digital product, you have way more competitors than before and that means that a customer has the power to grow with you and shrink with you.
-The power to stay with you or leave.
+Apple’s App Store alone has over 2 million available apps.
+If you offer a digital product, you have way more competitors than before.
+That means customers have the power to grow with you or shrink with you.
+The power to stay or leave.
 The power to tell their friends about you or not.
 You need them more than they need you.

 Subscription Models